CSEA-IITB/WriteUps/Google CTF/Android/README.md

                 jadx.core.utils.exceptions.DecodeException: Load method exception: Not class type: long in method: com.google.ctf.sandbox.ￅﾑ.1.onClick(android.view.View):void, dex: classes.dex
 ```

-This didn't make any sense to me, so I resorted to reading the smali next!
-(Smali can be obtained by using apktool)
+This didn't make any sense to me, so I resorted to reading the [smali](https://github.com/JesusFreke/smali) next!
+(Smali can be obtained by using [apktool](https://ibotpeaches.github.io/Apktool/))

 First of all, we note from the AndroidManifest that the app loads in the activity named `com.google.ctf.sandbox.ő`.
 It so appears that apktool can't work very nicely with non-ASCII characters, so first of all let's rename the `ő` everywhere to `o`, and now atleast apktool can happily build the apk.

 Yeah, we all know smali is kind-of assembly for Dalvik VMs, however, note that it has lot of instructions compared to x86, I referred to [opcodes](http://pallergabor.uw.hu/androidblog/dalvik_opcodes.html) to understand what each instruction did.

-[Registers](https://github.com/JesusFreke/smali/wiki/Registers) & [Types,Methods,Fields](https://github.com/JesusFreke/smali/wiki/TypesMethodsAndFields) proved to be very useful in the understanding of the smali as well!
+[Registers](https://github.com/JesusFreke/smali/wiki/Registers) & [Types,Methods,Fields](https://github.com/JesusFreke/smali/wiki/TypesMethodsAndFields) proved to be very useful in the understanding of the smali too!!

 ## Step 1 :
 What next?
 Let's head on to the renamed main activity(`com.google.ctf.sandbox.o`) :